nextflow-io/website/content/podcast/2022/ep6_introducing_channels.md

 title=Introducing "Channels" the rebranded podcast episode=6
-description=An introducing to the News and Views podcast date=2022-12-08 type=podcast subtype=News and Views
+description=An introduction to the News and Views episode format date=2022-12-08 type=podcast subtype=News and Views